<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=564901527947923&amp;ev=PageView&amp;noscript=1">

 International Day of the World’s Indigenous Peoples is August 9th, and celebrates the richness of indigenous cultures as well as recognizes the challenges indigenous peoples face today

-Constitution Day and Citizenship Day is held on September 17, commemorating the ratification of the United States Constitution in 1787 and also honors all who have become U.S. Citizens
+Constitution Day and Citizenship Day are held on September 17, commemorating the ratification of the United States Constitution in 1787 and also honoring all who have become U.S. Citizens

 October is Global Diversity Awareness Month increasing awareness and acceptance of diverse cultures, and also marks three more diverse occasions: